-Our sustainability-focused investment bets, covering both consumer and B2B models, fall under three broad themes:
+Our sustainability-focused portfolio companies, covering both consumer and B2B models, fall under three broad themes:

 Companies enabling businesses to become more sustainable

 Sylvera is tackling the wider decarbonisation and offsetting economy by bringing clarity to carbon offset markets as the world’s first carbon offset ratings provider.
 The need for carbon offsetting is imperative.
 In August 2021, the IPCC announced that Earth will reach a temperature rise of ~1.5C by the 2030s.
-As Andrew Beebe from Obvious Ventures so eloquently puts it, “the scale of this [global sustainability] transformation is on par with the digitisation economy before it.”
-Think of Sylvera as a parallel to Moody’s ratings towards the global capital markets.
 “We founded Sylvera because we believed that in order to reach net zero, the world will require a well-functioning and scalable carbon offset market,” co-founder Dr. Allister Furey says.
 “Such a market will only work if all participants can trust in the projects they are trading.”

-This year, we were thrilled to support Granular on its mission to accelerate the transition to carbon-free electricity systems.
+In 2022 we were thrilled to support Granular on its mission to accelerate the transition to carbon-free electricity systems.
 Granular sells hourly certificates of renewable electricity to provide more transparency on the sources of electricity to mitigate greenwashing.
 “Demand for clean energy from consumers is at an all-time high, with major businesses pursuing commitments to source clean energy on a 24/7 basis,” says co-founder Bruno Menu.
-To help companies to stay compliant with the new rules introduced by European Commission for green hydrogen (which includes hourly matching), Granular is here to establish the market framework improving efficiency and liquidity in the space.
+To help companies stay compliant with the new rules introduced by European Commission for green hydrogen (which includes hourly matching), Granular is here to establish the framework and marketplace improving efficiency and liquidity in the space.

 Companies enabling sustainable consumer choices